MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

-Cosmos was built after trying SiteCore and WordPress at the California Dept. of Technology.
-At the time we needed a web CMS platform that could handle high-bandwidth websites, where high performance and security were a top priority.
+While working at the California Dept. of Technology, we needed a high-performance web content management system.
+Initially, we tried SiteCore, but it was too expensive.
+Then we switched to WordPress, but it had security and performance issues that raised concerns.

-We found SiteCore complex and very expensive, which led us to try WordPress.
-That platform had security and performance issues that could be mitigated through the installation of plugins, extra infrastructure, etc... .
-But this came with ever increasing complexity and a growing list of points of failure.
+In 2019, we were forced to act quickly when department staff were asked to launch a website overnight to support wildfire response efforts.
+We did not feel comfortable using WordPress for a website like that.

-Then 2019, the department was asked to build a website for the wildfire response that year, and we could not rely on WordPress.
-A static website was built, that had a CDN in front of it--a very old school approach but rock solid.
+By the fall of 2019, we realized the need for a new solution, leading to the development of Cosmos.

-We decided to take lessons learned from SiteCore, WordPress, and the 2019 static website effort, and inject some old and new thinking, to come up with a CMS that met our needs.
+We decided to take lessons learned to come up with a CMS that met our needs.
 Our design goals included:

 * Higher, better security.
 * High performance under load.